Bitbol-Lab/DiffTrees/diff-evol-tree-search-main/readme.md

-In this folder the sequences have a fixed number (m) of aleatory mutations and the ancestral root is a sequence of length sl filled with zeros.
-At each bifurcation, the Hamming Distance between parent-child is exactly m, (m different indices mutate and forced to mutate in another state).
+In this folder the sequences have a fixed number (`m`) of aleatory mutations and the ancestral root is a sequence of length `sl` filled with zeros.
+At each bifurcation, the Hamming Distance between parent-child is exactly `m`, (`m` different indices mutate and forced to mutate in another state).

 ### Example : running for trees with 16 leaves with ###